danilyanedo7/starter-hugo-academic/content/post/jam-karet/index.md

 So here’s something that’s been bugging me for a while.

 I grew up in Indonesia, and like many of us, I got used to events nwver starting on time.
-Family gatherings, meetings, hangouts with friends—there’s almost always a delay.
+Family gatherings, meetings, hangouts with friends, there’s almost always a delay.
 A meeting scheduled for 7 PM?
 It won’t really start until 7:15 or even 7:30.
 And somehow, nobody seems too bothered.
 We even have a name for it: **jam karet**, or *rubber time*.

 But the more I started noticing this, the more I found myself wondering '*why?*'